-Overtime Worked Overtime Hours Rate of Payment Scheduled Work Days Authorized overtime beyond normal scheduled hours worked in the day.
-Monday to Friday: Time and one half (T- 1/2) Saturdays ,Sundays and statutory holidays: Two times (2T) Scheduled Days Off Authorized overtime on a normally scheduled day off.
+Overtime Worked Overtime Hours Rate of Payment Scheduled Work Days Authorized overtime beyond normal scheduled Monday to Friday: Time and one half (T- $1/2$) hours worked in the day.
+Saturdays ,Sundays and statutory holidays: Two times (2T) Scheduled Days Off Authorized overtime on a normally scheduled day off.
 Monday to Friday: Time and one-half (T- 1/2).
 Saturday to Sunday: Two times (2T).
-Statutory holidays (Monday to Friday): Two times (2T) plus a Statutory holiday credit for hours worked up to normal hours for the day.
-Statutory holiday (Saturday): Two times (2T).
+Statutory holidays: Two times (2T) plus a Statutory holiday credit for hours worked on the date the statutory holiday falls up to normal hours for the day.
+Day of observance of a statutory holiday as defined in Article 43 which is other than the date on which a statutory holiday falls: Two times (2T).